 The increasing use of Electronic Nicotine Delivery Systems (ENDS), such as electronic cigarettes (e-cigs), is a significant and emerging public health problem [1].
 ENDS represents a diverse class of products such as electronic cigarettes, vapes, vaporizers, vape pens, hookah pens, and pods [2], and exposure to ENDS aerosols depends on the user and device characteristics [2].
 They may contain nicotine and can be classified as tobacco products [3].
 Herein, we focus on one type of ENDS, namely e-cigs, the use of which we term vaping.
 E-cigs are touted as safe alternatives to traditional tobacco products, however, there is no substantive data to corroborate this assertion [4].
 The solutions in e-cigs, and their resulting aerosols, contain nicotine, carcinogens, and metal particles, to which users and nonusers in close proximity can be exposed [3].
 The youth and young adults are the predominant population using e-cigarettes and are at the greatest risk to the negative effects of nicotine exposure [5].
 Given the attractive flavors, marketing and design, and its appeal to youth, e-cigs have the potential to reverse decades of progress achieved in nicotine and tobacco product use [6].

 While traditional cigarette smoking has declined, e-cig usage (or vape use) has increased, attracting both former, current and never tobacco smokers [1].
 Vaping among youth is a pressing public health issue, with prevalence of use surpassing that of tobacco cigarettes [7].
-There is reported increase in past-30-day e-cigarette use among high school students.
+There is a reported increase in past-30-day e-cigarette use among high school students.
 Particularly, the National Youth Tobacco Survey reported increased from 11.3% in 2017 to 20.8% in 2018 [8].
 Monitoring the Future Study also reported increased use from 11.0% in 2017 to 20.9% in 2018 [9].
-A recent study on failed nicotine quit attempts, among US adolescent e-cig and traditional cig users, shows that levels are back to where it was 13 years ago [10].
+A recent study on failed nicotine quit attempts, among US adolescent e-cig and traditional cigarette users, shows that levels are back to where it was 13 years ago [10].
 Certainly, the contribution of e-cigs to unsuccessful nicotine quit attempts among adolescents is substantial and warrants urgent attention.

 The pathophysiologic impacts of e-cig exposure on the human pulmonary system are being elucidated.
 Tobacco smoke is known to be highly proinflammatory and has been shown to trigger the release of inflammatory cytokines and other biological changes, including goblet cell metaplasia and neutrophil influx [11], however the impact of e-cig aerosols in the long term is not clear.
-The solutions found in e-cigarettes present a novel mixture of chemicals, including flavors and sweeteners designed to mask nicotine's bitter taste [1].
+The solutions found in e-cigarettes present a novel mixture of chemicals, including flavors and sweeteners designed to mask nicotine’s bitter taste [1].
 Thus, while nicotine is known to adversely alter airway physiology, the effects of these novel chemical mixtures, either by itself, and/or together with nicotine have not been studied.
 Short-term exposure to e-cigarettes in healthy adults increases airway resistance, with some evidence demonstrating decreased lung function after exposure [12].
 However, what happens in the long term during a critical development window such as adolescence, is unknown.